 \subsection{Objective Functions}

-We use three parts of loss functions, \emph{i.e.} image reconstruction loss, regularization loss and quality prediction loss to train our model.
-Image reconstruction loss ensures accurate GAN inversion results, containing an $\mathcal{L}_{\rm{2}}$ loss, a perceptual loss $\mathcal{L}_{\rm{percep}}$ and a face identity loss $\mathcal{L}_{\rm{ID}}$, represented as,
+We use three loss functions, \emph{i.e.}, image reconstruction loss, regularization loss and quality prediction loss, to train our model.
+Image reconstruction loss ensures accurate GAN inversion results, which contain an $\mathcal{L}_{\rm{2}}$ loss, a perceptual loss $\mathcal{L}_{\rm{percep}}$ and a face identity loss $\mathcal{L}_{\rm{ID}}$, represented as follows:

 where $f_{\rm{percep}}(\cdot)$ extracts perceptual features from a pretrained VGG \cite{simonyan2014very} model, and $R(\cdot)$ extracts identity vectors from a pretrained ArcFace \cite{deng2019arcface} model.